Configure product tour scenarios¶

 You can configure the product tour scenarios to adapt it to your project needs, covering different onboarding scenarios.

-Product tour scenarios are configured using YAML configuration files.
+Product tour scenarios are configured with YAML configuration files.
 Configuration is SiteAccess-aware, allowing you to create separate onboarding experiences for different back offices in multisite setups.

-For more advanced customization cases that require PHP code, see the integrated help's RenderProductTourScenarioEvent.
+For more advanced customization cases that require PHP code, see Customize product tour.

 Use the default provided configuration, available in config/packages/ibexa_integrated_help_tours.yaml, as a starting point that you can adjust to your needs.